 When we arrived back at the Hotel Panorama I was absolutely exhausted.
 There before me was the beautiful sea, and my eyes and body were just too weary.

-Tomorrow was our last day on our family trip.
-I knew it was going to be another great day, but so far, this one was my favourite.
+Tomorrow is the last day of our family trip.
+I know it was going to be another great day, but so far, this one was my favorite.